Puysegur Point

-Puysegur Point is a headland located in the far southwest of the South Island of New Zealand.
-It lies within Fiordland National Park on the southern head of Preservation Inlet and is 145 km west-northwest of Invercargill.
-The name 'Puysegur' was bestowed by Lieutenant Jules Dumont d'Urville or Midshipman Jules de Blosseville during a South Pacific expedition of La Coquille; probably in honour of the French naval officer Antoine-Hyacinthe-Anne de Chastenet de Puységur (1752–1809).
+Puysegur Point, a headland located in the far southwest of the South Island of New Zealand, lies within Fiordland National Park on the southern head of Preservation Inlet, 145 km west-northwest of Invercargill.
+The name 'Puysegur' was bestowed by Lieutenant Jules Dumont d'Urville or by Midshipman Jules de Blosseville in 1824 during a South Pacific expedition of La Coquille; probably in honour of the French naval officer Antoine-Hyacinthe-Anne de Chastenet de Puységur (1752–1809).